18 Essential ATV Safety Tips

 - Understand the laws in your area.

 To get the most out of your ATV experiences follow safety guidelines and understand your particular vehicle.
-Visit your ATV parts shop and don’t forget to ride responsibly and try to inflict the least amount of damage to your surroundings as possible.
+Visit your ATV parts shop for things like deviant race parts and don’t forget to ride responsibly and try to inflict the least amount of damage to your surroundings as possible.
 This will ensure that you will always have a place to ride and that the individuals who own or maintain the area will not have a problem with you enjoying it.

 Resources: ATV Safety Institute “Tips and Practice Guide for All-Terrain Vehicle Rider” Specialty Vehicle Institute of America.
 2008.